🧠

 Install the extension.
 Restart.
 Every chat, place, and query in every tree now goes through your orchestrator.
 The built-in one is just the default.
 Uninstall it and yours takes over.
 Reinstall it and the kernel falls back.
 Hot-swappable AI brains.

-Whether you are building a chat interface or a background pipeline, the kernel gives you one function call.
+Whether you are building a chat interface or a background job, the kernel gives you one function call.
 No MCP wiring.
 No session management.
+No hook firing.
 No cleanup code.
+Pick the primitive that matches your need.

 runChat